jgonera/ripple-address-generator/README.md

 ## Step 2: Generating a new wallet

 Boot your computer using the USB stick created in step 1.
-When a blue Unetbootin menu shows up, choose "Default" (just hit Enter).
+For Macs hold the Option key when your laptop is booting and you'll be able to boot from the USB stick (choose "EFI Boot").
+For other computers it depends (e.g. for Dells it's often F12 while booting).
+When a menu shows up, choose the first option, "Try Ubuntu without installing" (just hit Enter).

 After Ubuntu boots, open the Terminal by clicking on "Activities" in the top left corner and typing "Terminal" in the search field.
 Then connect to the